lem-project/lem-project.github.io/content/en/_index.md

 It is an established fact that John McCarthy shared alien tech with the world in 1958 when he introduced us to Lisp.
 We continue that great tradition.

+Lem is written and extensible in Common Lisp.

 <--->

 ### GUI version using SDL2